cs3110/textbook/src/chapters/ds/rb.md

 The next figure shows the four possible cases that can arise.
 In it, `a`-`d` are possibly empty subtrees, and `x`-`z` are values stored at a node.
 The nodes colors are indicated with `R` and `B`.
-We've marked the current "new" node with square brackets.
-When we are first inserting, this new node will have no children.
-But as we recurse up the tree, the current "new" node may have subtrees.
+We've marked the root of the subtree that we've fixed up so far with square brackets.
+Right after inserting the new node as a red node, the marked node is just the new node and it will have no children.
+But as we recurse up the tree, the marked node may have subtrees.

 ```text
            1             2             3             4